Insects that sting include:

 If you’ve ever had an allergic reaction to an insect sting in the past, you should carry an emergency kit that has:

-- Adrenalin (a medicine called epinephrine that stops the body-wide reaction) and a needle to
+- Adrenalin (a medicine called epinephrine that stops the body-wide reaction) and a needle to inject it

 - An antihistamine